kkruecke/cplus-documentation/notes/modern-cplusplus-references.rst

 Introduction to C++11 Value Categories
 ======================================

+.. todo:: Read Nikolai Josuitis's book on Move Semantics

 lvalues and rvalues in the C Programming Language [#1]_
 -------------------------------------------------------

-The **value categories** that categorize expresssions aren't really language features.
+C++11 **value categories** aren't really language features.
 They are rather semantic properties of expressions.
-Understanding **value categories** helps in deciphering often-cryptic compiler message, and they help in understanding reference types and how reference types help in defining user-defined operators.
+Understanding **value categories** helps in deciphering often-cryptic compiler messages, and they help to explain reference types and how reference types are essential in defining user-defined operators.

-Prior to C++, in C expressions were categorized as **lvalue expressions**, where **lvalue** meant an expression that identifies an object, a region of data storage, a defined location in memory, that may have a value, a "locator value" in memory, and can appear on the left hand side of an assignment statement; for example,
+Prior to C++, C expressions were categorized as **lvalue expressions** and non-lvalue expressions, where **lvalue** meant an expression that identifies an object, a region of data storage with a defined location in memory, that may have a value and can appear on the left hand side of an assignment statement; for example,

 .. code-block:: cpp